LMFT-Associate Supervision

 Proactively prepared for and an active participant in supervision sessions

 I began my clinical practice with individuals, couples, and families while working toward my Master’s degree at The Family Institute at Northwestern University in Evanston, IL.
-Once I graduated, I quickly ditched the snow boots for the sunglasses and moved to Austin, TX.
+Once I graduated, I quickly ditched the snow boots for the sunglasses and moved to Austin, TX (Oh, and picked up many self-care cats along the way).

 I gained my own LMFT-Associate hours and received supervision while working as a therapist at Austin Family Institute.
 I was also trained in the inpatient and outpatient units, as well as the admissions department, at Austin Oaks Hospital, and I received the bulk of my own eating disorder education while working as a Behavioral Health Counselor at Eating Recovery Center.
 When I completed my associate hours and became fully-licensed, I transitioned to private practice with Calm Counseling ATX.
 There, I was able to seek consultation from other eating disorder specialists, and I consistently pursued further eating disorder education by way of active membership with Central Texas Eating Disorder Specialists.